cryptocav/volt-trading-dash/_docs/about.md

 layout: default
 title: "⚡ About"
 permalink: /about/
-collection: docs
-parent: Documentation
-nav_order: 6
+nav_order: 7
 description: >
-  Overview of the VOLT Trading Dashboard — a public-facing lab notebook for automated trading strategy design and deployment.
+  Overview of the VOLT Trading Dashboard — a public‑facing lab notebook for automated trading strategy design and deployment.
 ---

 # ⚡ About the Project